djeada/Linux-Notes/notes/managing_users.md

 * <i>-u</i> specify UID (it has to be free).
 * <i>-G</i> add the user to the following groups.

-When adding new users from the command line, you should prefer using <i>adduser</i> (and <i>deluser</i> when deleting users).
-If you're developing a script, especially if portability is important, you might want to use the lowlevel utilities instead - because adduser/deluser may not be accessible on all distributions, such as SuSE.
+When adding new users from the command line, you should prefer using `adduser` (and `deluser` when deleting users).
+It is said to be more user friendly.
+However, if you're writing a script, especially if portability is important, you may want to use the lowlevel utilities instead, because `adduser`/`deluser` may not be available on all distributions, such as SuSE.

 ```bash
 adduser adam